Jbleezy/BO1-Reimagined/README.md

 ## HUD
 * HUD items now have some distance away from the edge of the screen
 * Damage marker time set to 3 seconds
+* Zombie counter displayed on the top left of the HUD
 * Game time displayed on the top right of the HUD
 * Round time displayed on the top right of the HUD
 * Game time and round time displayed at the end of each round on the top center of the HUD
-* Zombies remaining displayed on the top left of the HUD
+* Sidequest completion time displayed on top center of the HUD
 * Character names displayed next to player's points on the HUD
 * Current zone displayed above round number on the HUD
 * Removed Reload, No Ammo, and Low Ammo HUD messages
 * Removed bloodsplat on D-pad
 * Fixed attachments on D-pad being highlighted incorrectly
-* Sidequest completion time displayed on top center of the HUD
-* Score highlights now only show one positive highlight and one negative highlight per player at a time
+* Score highlights now only show one positive amount and one negative amount per player at a time
-* Negative highlight score HUD color is now slightly brighter
+* Negative score color is now slightly brighter
 * Yellow insta kill shows on HUD during insta kill rounds

 ## Settings